e-Learning Blog

 3. How to Choose an LMS Suitable for the Manufacturing Industry

-・Point 1: Automation of Training
+・Point 1: Automation of Education

 ・Point 2: Visualization of Results Function